Yah, that makes sense

 Justice

-January 22nd, 2007, by The Goddess
+January 22nd, 2007, 9:27 PM by Goddess

 I always say Karma pulls on the shit-stompers in due time, and I have one of those stories that will warm our hearts of that actually happening.